vtamara/cocoon-ajax-project-objective-result-indicator/README.md

 objectives in previous edition of the project.

-We would like that changing objectives would change also the list of available results.
+We would like that changing objectives would change also the list of available objectives in the results table.

 So we concentrate in the following requirements for objectives and analogous for results:
-* Adding an objective should add an option to the selection boxes of results (it already adds in the database).
+* Adding an objective should add an option to the selection boxes of results.
-* Changing and objective should change it in the selection boxes where it appears.
+* Changing the identification of and objective should change it in the selection boxes where it appears.
 * Removing an objective should be possible only if there are not results that depend on it.